 Contact Us Now

 If you are planning to open an industrial kitchen with your establishment, we here at Hardcore Electric encourage you to contact us now.
 We will thoroughly inspect the electrical system of the kitchen space and outline what may be safely placed and utilized within that space.
 If you have higher requirements, we can work with you on revamping the electrical system to accommodate your needs.
-We encourage you to use our expertise to ensure that your industrial kitchen is safe, operable, and aids in ensuring the highest level of profits for your business.
+We encourage you to use our expertise to ensure that your industrial kitchen is safe, and operable, and aids in ensuring the highest level of profits for your business.